MokkaKowalewska/weekly-dinner-planner/README.md

 # Weekly dinner planner
 Simple app, created to help planning dinners for current week.
 Create a list of your favourite meals and assign them to chosen day of a week!

-This is my very first app, created to practice JS and CSS.
+This is my very first app, my version of todo list created to practice JS and CSS.

 ## Technologies
 Project is created with: